cerebral/cerebral/packages/cerebral-forms/README.md

 ### form
 A state factory for creating form state.
 Used when defining initial state or dynamically with an action.
 You can put forms inside forms.

+You can add any properties to a form where properties containing an object with a "value" property are identified as fields.

 ```js
 import {form} from 'cerebral-forms'